frannbian/paints-administrator-api/README.md

 Example for filters & fields in GET Paint Endpoint: http://localhost:8070/api/v1/paints?filters[country]=URU&fields[1]=id&fields[2]=name&fields[3]=painter

+## Request & Responses
+For logs of the request & responses we gonna use "Laravel Telescope" a powerfull package for this feature.
+¿How to use?
+Easy.
+Just go to http://localhost:8070/telescope;
 ## Plugins

 This project is currently extended with the following plugins.